Telefonica/mistica-icons/CONTRIBUTING.md

 4. Create an issue [here](https://github.com/Telefonica/mistica-design/issues/new?assignees=&labels=fundamentals%3A+icons%2C+request+%E2%9C%A8&template=icon_request.md&title=)
 5. That's all!
 We will review If your icon have all the needs to add it to mistica-icons

-# Report a icon bug
+# Report an icon bug
 Create an issue [here](https://github.com/Telefonica/mistica-design/issues/new?assignees=&labels=bug+%F0%9F%90%9E&template=bug_report.md&title=)